TheFrenchGhosty/obsidian-to-html/README.md

 The project was written and refined with GLM5.2 with reasoning enabled.

-I did know exactly what I wanted I just couldn't be bothered to write it myself, I know how to use pandoc, the rest was just fiddly I had no interest in learning.
-I made the LLM do exactly what I wanted, and then I tweaked a lot of it by hand.
+I did know exactly what I wanted I just couldn't be bothered to write it myself, I know how to use pandoc, the rest was just fiddly base64 handling I had no interest in learning.
+I made the LLM do exactly what I wanted, and then I tweaked some of it by hand.
 There was a LOT of back and forth, and a lot of "human" work, but this is, at its core still a project made using LLMs.

-All testing was made by a Human.
+All testing was done and validated by a Human.

 It took me around 3 hours of work (minimum).